arthurandreev/Ui.Selenium.TestProject/README.md

 - Integrate Specflow into project - DONE
 - Have test setup and test teardown that are run before and after each scenario - DONE
 - Add screenshot taking capability to screenshot NoSuchElementException events for enhanced debugging - DONE
-- Add Personal Account feature - DONE
 - Implement Sing-in scenario - DONE
-_ Implement Add topics scenario - WIP
+- Implement Add topics scenario - WIP

 ## Possible Extensions:
 - Extend the project to allow for cross browser testing - TODO